 An Extraordinary General Assembly is convoked by the EBL President or their replacement, as determined by Statute 7(i), by electronic means, receipt of which must be acknowledged by the recipient sent to NBOs with the right to vote at least sixty days prior to the Extraordinary General Assembly date (and in the case of an Extraordinary General Assembly convoked under By-law F3 at least thirty days prior to the date).

 1. Candidates; Ordinary General Assembly

 a) Nominations for EBL President and Executive Committee members must be in writing, fax or e-mail and be received by the EBL Administrative Office at least 60 days before the Ordinary General

 b) The nominations will be circulated to the NBOs at the same time as the agenda for the Ordinary General Assembly.

-c) The outgoing EBL President and Executive Committee members, in the absence of express renunciations, or unless not in accordance with the term restrictions of Statute 7(g) or age restrictions of By‐law E9 are automatically nominated for re‐election for the same positions as currently held.
+c) The outgoing EBL President and Executive Committee members, in the absence of express renunciations, or unless not in accordance with the term restrictions of Statute 7(g) or age restrictions of By-law E9 are automatically nominated for re-election to any position on the Executive Committee

 2. Candidates; Extraordinary General Assembly